 Oh, wait.
 That last one’s from HBO’s Game of Thrones.
 (Well, at least we don’t have to worry about White Walkers in real life.)

 One in five Americans work from home.
-As we head into winter, here are some strategies to keep a sunny disposition when the sun won’t shine:
+As we head into winter, here are some strategies to stay productive in winter and keep a sunny disposition when the sun won’t shine:

 Let there be light